The Difference Between Benign and Malignant Tumors

 Benign Tumors in Dogs

-There are a few times when a benign tumor should be surgically removed even though it is not cancerous.
+If a benign tumor is not causing problems, it might not need removal.
+However, there are a few times when it should be surgically removed even though it is not cancerous.

-• Benign tumors can become concerning if they grow big enough to press on vital organs, blood vessels and nerves.
+• If they grow big enough to press on vital organs, blood vessels, and nerves.

-• For example, if there is a benign tumor in the large intestine, it could cause obstruction of bowel movements, which is painful and potentially toxic.1
+• If there is a benign tumor in the large intestine, it could obstruct bowel movements, which is painful and potentially toxic.1

-• Another example is oral fibroma.
-Technically benign, some of these tumors can be locally invasive, and even destroy the surrounding bone.
+• Oral fibroma are technically benign, but some of these tumors can be locally invasive and even destroy the surrounding bone.

-• Benign tumors in organs that make hormones can potentially cause an increase in those hormones that can cause imbalances in the body.
+• Benign tumors in organs that make hormones can potentially increase those hormones, which can cause imbalances in the body.

-Most of the time, once benign tumors are gone, they cause no further problems.
+Most of the time, they cause no further problems once benign tumors are gone.

 Types of Benign Tumors in Dogs